Part Three (The Pacific): Critical reviews

 "Part Three" received extremely positive reviews from critics.
 Ramsey Isler of IGN gave the episode a "great" 8 out of 10 and wrote, "In general, this story went a long way towards fleshing out the cast and putting their wartime lives into perspective.
 It may be a bit of an oddity as an episode in a war series without a single scene of battle or a battlefield, but it earns high marks nonetheless."

 Emily St. James of The A.V.
 Club gave the episode an "A–" grade and wrote, "Leckie and Stella may long for their own version of the domestic bliss that her parents have (a bliss that's in marked contrast to what Leckie says about his own family), but to get it, they will have to wade through another few years of hell.
 You can work to preserve a thing, you can even fight to preserve it, but at any given time, the fight can bump up against that which you work to save.
 That this episode drives that lesson home reminds us of the stakes involved for all of these young men."

 Alan Sepinwall of The Star-Ledger wrote, "Because we spent so much time on combat in the first two hours, Part Three provides some much-needed characterization not only of Leckie, but of Basilone.
-Episodes like this one are essential for keeping our investment in the hours that are largely about action, particularly since there are only three characters to zero in on, and one of them's headed back to the States for the forseeable future."
+Episodes like this one are essential for keeping our investment in the hours that are largely about action, particularly since there are only three characters to zero in on, and one of them's headed back to the States for the forseeable [sic] future."
 Ken Tucker of Entertainment Weekly wrote, "The horrors and exhaustion of Guadalcanal just barely put aside yet always in the back of their minds, the men found an awful lot of appreciative Aussies awaiting them."

 Paul MacInnes of The Guardian wrote, "After a not-entirely-refreshing night's sleep on the terraces of a cricket ground the mood changes.
 Energy partially restored, the marines gather their forces to hit the town, hit on girls and punch resentful locals."
 Den of Geek wrote, "I was glad that this week was able to give me time to get to know the characters a little better, and understand what makes them tick and how they deal with what life has thrown at them."